Emperor Shun

+In later centuries, Confucian philosophers praised Yao and Shun for their virtue.
+Shun was particularly noted for his modesty and filial piety (xiao 孝).

 Names

-Shun's clan name (姓) is Yao (姚), his lineage name (氏) is Youyu (有虞).
-His given name was Chonghua (重華).
-Shun is sometimes referred to as the Great Shun (大舜) or as Yu Shun or Shun of Yu (虞舜), "Yu" being the name of his fief, which he received from Yao.
+Shun's clan name (姓) was Yao (姚), his lineage name (氏) was Youyu (有虞), and his given name was Chonghua (重華).
+Shun is sometimes referred to as Great Shun (大舜), Yu Shun, or Shun of Yu (虞舜).
+"Yu" was the name of the fief that he received from Yao.

-Life of Shun

-According to traditional sources, Shun received the mantle of leadership from Emperor Yao at the age of 53, and then died at the age of 100 years.
-Before his death Shun is recorded as relinquishing his seat of power to Yu (禹), the founder of the Xia dynasty.
-Shun's capital was located in Puban (蒲阪), presently located in Shanxi).
+Biography

-Under Emperor Yao, Shun was appointed successively Minister of Instruction, General Regulator and chief of the Four Peaks, and put all affairs in proper order within three years.
-Yao was so impressed that he appointed Shun as his successor to the throne.
-Shun wished to decline in favour of someone more virtuous, but eventually assumed Yao's duties.
+Under Emperor Yao, Shun was appointed Minister of Instruction, General Regulator, and Chief of the Four Peaks, and is said to have brought state affairs into order within three years.
+Yao is said to have been so impressed that he appointed Shun as his successor.
+Shun reportedly wished to decline in favour of a more virtuous candidate, but eventually assumed Yao's duties.
 It was said that "those who had to try a lawsuit did not go to Danzhu, but to Shun."
 Danzhu was the son of Yao.

+Shun is said to have received the mantle of leadership from Emperor Yao at the age of 53 and died at the age of 100.
+Before his death, Shun is recorded as having relinquished his seat of power to Yu (禹), the founder of the Xia dynasty.
+Shun's capital was located in Puban (蒲阪), which is now in Shanxi (山西).

-After ascending to the throne, Shun offered sacrifices to the god Shang Di (上帝), as well as to the hills, rivers, and the host of spirits (神).
-Then he toured the eastern, the southern, the western, and the northern parts of the country; in each place he offered burnt-offering to Heaven at each of the four peaks (Mount Tai, Mount Huang, Mount Hua and Mount Heng), sacrificed to the hills and rivers, set in accord the seasons, months, and days, established uniform measurements of length and capacities, and reinforced ceremonial laws.
+After ascending to the throne, Shun is said to have offered sacrifices to the god Shang Di (上帝), as well as to the hills, rivers, and spirits (神).
+He then toured the eastern, southern, western, and northern parts of the country, where he offered burnt offerings to Heaven at each of the four peaks (Mount Tai, Mount Huang, Mount Hua, and Mount Heng), sacrificed to the hills and rivers, regulated the seasons, months, and days, established uniform measurements of length and capacity, and reinforced ceremonial laws.